briandrum/codes.forchagrin.com/_chapters/chapter-763-customer-service-standards-for-cable-television-systems.md

-    interested person who has a complaint regarding the quality of cable television service, equipment malfunctions, billings or any other matter, which remains unsolved for 30 days after it has been brought to the cable operator’s attention, may file a complaint, in writing, with the Complaint Officer.
+    interested person who has a complaint regarding the quality of cable television service, equipment malfunctions, billings or any other matter, which remains unsolved for 30 days after it has been brought to the cable operator's attention, may file a complaint, in writing, with the Complaint Officer.
 Upon the filing of such a complaint, said Complaint Offficer shall notify the cable operator and make an investigation to determine whether or not there is a probable cause to credit the allegations.
 If the Complaint